whiletrueee/atlanproject/README.md

 ## Getting Started

 1. Clone the repository.
-2. Install dependencies with `npm install`.
+2. Install dependencies with `pnpm install`.
-3. Run the application with `npm run dev`.
+3. Run the application with `pnpm run dev`.
 4. Open your browser and go to [http://localhost:3000](http://localhost:3000).

 ## Usage